jdidion/atropos/README.md

 While we consider the command-line interface to be stable, the internal code organization of Atropos is likely to change.
 At this time, we recommend to not directly interface with Atropos as a library (or to be prepared for your code to break).
 The internal code organization will be stabilized as of version 2.0, which is planned for sometime in 2017.

 If you would like to suggest additional enhancements, you can submit issues and/or pull requests at our GitHub page.

+## Unit test needs

+* Compressed file handling, including
+    * new --compression-format option
+    * Default use of stdout with single-end and interleaved input